 - In a framework of medicinal chemistry, we explore the transition metal block of the periodic table to produce new metallo-organic drug candidates to ultimately halt cancer progression and stop invasion.
 We focus on cytotoxic activity in conjunction to switchability (activation -and deactivation- of the pharmacophore).
 Among our best candidates are Ir, Os, Ru, and Rh complexes.

 - To adequately exploit a rational design approach, we develop techniques that help us track the intracellular journey of our metallodrugs in the cell and in a timeline.
-We seek so to combine bulk cell experiments with developmental methodologies based on cryo-single cell techniques, the latter greatly benefitting from the presence of a heavy metal.
+We seek to combine bulk cell experiments with developmental methodologies based on cryo-single cell techniques, the latter greatly benefitting from the presence of a heavy metal.

 - Our most explorative approach focuses on the use of nanomaterials to enhance specific properties of our drug candidates, such as in-cell catalysis.